-Investigaytors is a community health leadership program that equips young queer, trans, and Two Spirit people with the social connections, health knowledge, and community-based research skills they need to be health leaders in their communities.
+Investigaytors is a community health leadership program that equips young queer, trans, and Two Spirit people with the social connections, health knowledge, and community-based research skills they need to become health leaders in their communities.

 In Halifax, CBRC has partnered with Dr. Matt Numer's Sexual Health and Gender Lab at Dalhousie University to offer Investigaytors.
 Investigaytors will use data from the Sex Now Survey which focuses on gay, bi, queer and trans men, and Two-Spirit and non-binary people (GBT2Q) health.
 Participants don't have to conduct their own surveys or interviews, but instead will use existing data.